Last Updated: May 22, 2026

 There are two ways to go about creating persistent volumes:

-- Static provisioning: Static provisioning means that admins manually provision storage resources by selecting a storage system to host data, defining how much storage should be available in the PV, and configuring access modes.
+- Static provisioning: Static provisioning means that admins manually provision storage resources by selecting a storage system to host data, defining how much storage should be available in the PV, and configuring access modes for statically provisioned volumes.

 - Dynamic provisioning: Dynamic provisioning allows Kubernetes to create persistent volumes automatically, in response to PVC requests, based on predefined storage classes.
 Storage classes tell Kubernetes which storage system to use when setting up persistent volumes and how to configure it.
-Then, when a new PVC appears, Kubernetes sets up an appropriate PV automatically (assuming a storage class has been configured that is capable of satisfying the conditions defined in the PVC).
+Then, when a new PVC appears, Kubernetes sets up an appropriate PV automatically when no suitable existing volume is available, creating dynamically provisioned volumes (assuming a storage class has been configured that is capable of satisfying the conditions defined in the PVC).

 Static provisioning is simpler to implement, and it works well when storage conditions are fixed and predictable.
 For example, if you need to create a storage system of finite size to store log data for a pod, and your pod automatically rotates logs to avoid filling up the storage, static provisioning might be appropriate.